-- Special Condition 9A.5(a) ensuring that each of Exit Capacity Substitution and Exit Capacity Revision are effected in a manner consistent with National Grid's duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence; - Special Condition 9A.5(b)(ii) Exit Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Exit Capacity, taking into account the Exit Capacity that Shippers and DN Operators have indicated that they will require in the future through making a financial commitment. - 14.
+- 13. The specific obligations applicable to this Statement set out in the Licence in respect of the Substitution of Exit Capacity and the revision of Licence Baseline Exit Capacity are: - Special Condition 9A.5(a) ensuring that each of ......
+Exit Capacity Substitution .......... and Exit Capacity Revision are effected in a manner consistent with National Grid's duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence; - Special Condition 9A.5(b)(ii) Exit Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Exit Capacity, taking into account the Exit Capacity that Shippers and DN Operators have indicated that they will require in the future through making a financial commitment. - 14.
 Special Condition 9A also sets out the capacity objectives that the methodologies should seek to meet.
-In addition to the criteria in paragraph 13 these objectives are: - 5(c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS; - 5(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and - 5(e) In so far as is consistent with the above objectives, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers - 15.
-This Statement has been produced to meet the requirements of Special Condition 9A of the Licence in respect of the preparation of Capacity Methodology Statements setting out the methodologies by which National Grid will determine its proposals for the substitution & revision of Non-incremental Obligated Exit Capacity pursuant to the obligations in paragraphs 2(a) and (b) of the above stated condition.
+In addition to the criteria in paragraph 13 these objectives are:

+5(c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS;

+5(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and

+5(e) In so far as is consistent with the(a), (and where relevant) (b), (c) and (d) aboveobjectives, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers.

+- 15. This Statement has been produced to meet the requirements of Special Condition 9A of the Licence in respect of the preparation of Capacity Methodology Statements setting out the methodologies by which National Grid will determine its proposals for the substitution & revision of Non-incremental Obligated Exit Capacity pursuant to the obligations in paragraphs 2(a) and (b) of the above stated condition.
 National Grid believes the content is consistent with its duties under the Gas Act and Regulation (EC) No 715/2009 of the European Parliament and the Council and is consistent with the Licence.
 National Grid will, through exit capacity substitution: - make additional Obligated Exit Capacity available at the recipient NTS Exit Point, and - reduce the quantity of Obligated Exit Capacity available at the donor NTS Exit Point, in quantities determined in accordance with this Statement.
-The obligation to provide Exit Capacity at the donor NTS Exit Point is reduced by the quantity determined and such substituted capacity (including subject to 22b, capacity reserved for substitution pursuant to a PARCA47) will not be available for sale in future at the donor NTS Exit Point.
+The obligation to provide Exit Capacity at the donor NTS Exit Point is reduced by the quantity determined and such substituted capacity (including subject to 22b, capacity reserved for substitution pursuant to a PARCA) will not be available for sale in future at the donor NTS Exit Point.

-47 A PARCA, a Planning and Advanced Reservation of Capacity Agreement is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).
+&lt;sup>46 A PARCA, a Planning and Advanced Reservation of Capacity Agreement is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).